wiremoons/deno_mod/README.md

 A collection of modules written in TypeScript for common Deno programming tasks.

+## Modules Overview

+The current modules included, and a brief description of their purpose is below.
+For more extensive information on each module, see the source code itself, as that includes additional comments.
+The tests for each module also provide examples of usage.
+Current modules included are:

+- '`exists_dir.ts`' : contains the function `existDir()` that checks if the provided file system path is for a directory which exists.
+The function returns a `boolean` to confirm if the directory exists.
+- '`exists_file.ts`' : contains the function `existFile()` that checks if the provided file system path for a file exists.
+The function returns a `boolean` to confirm if the filename provided exists.
+This can be used as a replacement
+- for the depreciated Deno `exists() ` by using the recommended replacement approach of using
+- `Stat` on the file directly and then check for errors.
+This function performs that task for you.
+- '`file_mod_time.ts`' : contains the function `getFileModTime()` that returns a string with the date and time the file was last modified, or `undefined` otherwise.
+- `type_guard.ts` : contains a number of type guard functions including:
+  `isNumber()` and `isString()`.
+These check for specific TypeScript types (ie string, number, etc) and affirm that the type is correct.
+- `to_title_case.ts` : contains function `toTitleCaseFirst()` used to capitalise
+  the first character of a string.
+- `cli_version.ts` : contains function `cliVersion()` used to display basic version information for any command line application.

 ## Why Create More Deno Modules?

 The use of [Deno Standard Library](https://deno.land/std) or